ishanmeena17/StudentManagementSsytemWithSpringRest/README.md

 An Restfull Application built on the top of SpringRest.
-Tools Used-Eclipse IDE , Mysql, Tomcatl.
+Tools Used-Eclipse IDE , Mysql, Tomcat.